nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given cateogry is invalid.
+The given category is invalid.

     * 1b1.
 FastTrack displays an error message.